Kong/docs.konghq.com/app/_src/gateway/plugin-development/pdk/kong.tracing.md

 <!-- vale off -->
 Tracer module  Application-level tracing for Kong.

 ## span:finish(end_time_ns)

-Ends a Span
+Ends a Span.

- Set the end time and release the span, the span table MUST not being used after ended.
+Set the end time and release the span, the span table MUST not be used after it is ended.

 **Parameters**